A Comparative Analysis of Foundational Concepts in Resistance Theory and Realist, Structuralist, and Post-Structuralist Theories

 Abstract

-In Shiite political jurisprudence, following the example of the uprising of Imam Hussein, resistance is considered an active strategy in confronting obstacles and threats, the application of which in the Islamic Revolution of Iran had at least two major and fundamental results: One is in the victory of the revolution and its successes in various fields, and the other is in developing discursive and strategic power in the region and the world, by creating a transnational alliance called the "Axis of Resistance", with the aim of confronting the oppression and exploitation of hegemonic powers.
-With these events, the world's major security schools, such as the realist tradition, were challenged.
-From this perspective, explaining the dimensions and angles of resistance theory as a theoretical framework, especially in comparison with other prominent security schools, is an inevitable necessity Just as it has changed the balance of power in hard and semi-hard campaigns, it has also replaced other strategies and theories in the field of science and theoretical foundations of security and soft power, and has gained the persuasion and consensus of elites and politicians in its superiority.
-In this study, the library method was used to collect data and the descriptive-explanatory method was used for analysis.
+In Shi'a political jurisprudence, resistance - modeled after the uprising of Imam Hussein - is considered an active strategy for confronting obstacles and threats.
+Its application in the Islamic Revolution of Iran yielded at least two major outcomes: first, the victory of the revolution and its successes across various domains, and second, the expansion of discursive and strategic power regionally and globally through the establishment of a transnational alliance known as the "Axis of Resistance," aimed at confronting the oppression and exploitation of hegemonic powers.
+These developments challenged prominent international security paradigms, such as the realist tradition.
+From this perspective, explicating the dimensions and nuances of resistance theory as a theoretical framework - particularly in comparison to other prominent security schools - becomes an unavoidable necessity.
+Just as it has altered the balance of power in hard and semi-hard conflicts, it must also replace other strategies and theories in the realm of scholarly and theoretical foundations of security and soft power, securing the conviction and consensus of elites and policymakers regarding its superiority.
+This study employs a library research method for data collection and a descriptive-explanatory method for analysis.

 Keywords